-[Wikipedia] Russia, Central Asia, China native: Halogeton glomeratus is a species of flowering plant in the family Amaranthaceae known by the common names saltlover, Aral barilla, and halogeton.
+[Wikipedia] Russia, Central Asia, China Native, Habitat: Halogeton glomeratus is a species of flowering plant in the family Amaranthaceae known by the common names saltlover, Aral barilla, and halogeton.
 It is native to Russia, Central Asia and China, but the plant is probably better known in the western United States, where it is an introduced species and a notorious noxious weed.[1]
-This annual herb is a hardy halophyte, thriving in soils far too saline to support many other plants.
-It also grows in alkali soils such as those on alkali flats and disturbed, barren habitat.
-It can be found in sagebrush and shadscale habitat, and it grows well in areas with cold winters. (contributed by Mary Ann Machi)
+This annual herb is a hardy halophyte, thriving in soils far too saline to support many other plants. (link added by Mary Ann Machi)

 Calflora: